-- 2. (Concepts of Pure Reason) In the Transcendental Analytic, it is argued that the object of experience must be such as to allow the understanding to think it under concepts.
-Why would it be wrong to argue, further, that the object of experience must be such as to allow reason to think the object of experience under principles?
+- 2. (Concepts of Pure Reason) In the Transcendental Analytic, it is argued that the manifold in intuition must be such as to allow the understanding to think it under concepts, i.e. that there is an object of experience.
+Why would it be wrong to argue, further, that manifold in sense must be such as to allow reason to think the object of experience under principles?
 If, nevertheless, we make such a demand, why does this result in an attempt to think something further through the categories, which are pure concepts of the understanding?
 (Hint for both parts: thinking an object is an act of what faculty?)
 Finally, why does this new alleged use of the categories involve applying them transcendently, that is, using them to think an object which could never be the object of experience?
 (Hint: why is any judgment about the object of experience always conditioned?) - 3.
 (Paralogisms) Consider the syllogism on p.
 371 (B410-11).
 Kant says that it involves a sophisma figurae dictionis: that is, a fallacy of equivocation.
 Give another example of a syllogism which displays this fallacy.
 Where is the equivocation in your example?
 What phrase, then, in Kant's example, must contain the term that is being used equivocally?
 (You should be able to identify the phrase where the equivocation must be just on the basis of the form of the syllogism.)
 Show, further, based on Kant's text, that the specific word used equivocally is "thought."